mugoweb/eep/docs/one_page.md

 ## stateassignbyidentifier
 Assigns an object state by state/group identifier e.g. ez_lock/locked
+eZ Publish ships with one state group with two states by default
+- ez_lock/locked
+- ez_lock/not_locked

+All state groups and states can be found in the admin interface: Setup > States
 ```sh
 eep contentobject stateassignbyidentifier <object id> <state/group identifier>
 ```